Insurance and reinsurance in Mexico: overview

 The Ministry of the Treasury and Public Credit (Secretaría de Hacienda y Crédito Público) (SHCP) is the Ministry of the Executive Branch with authority, among other things, to grant and revoke authorisation to operate in Mexico as an insurance or reinsurance company, or be registered in the Reinsurance Registry to take reinsurance from Mexican insurance companies.
 It has authority to interpret, for administrative reasons, the LGISMS.
 The SHCP can also interpret and issue regulations applicable to the operations of Mexican insurance companies.

 Insurance companies are subject to the surveillance and inspection of the National Insurance and Bonding Commission (Comisión Nacional de Seguros y Fianzas) (CNSF), an independent agency of the SHCP.
 The CNSF has authority to supervise and inspect the operations of Mexican insurance and reinsurance companies, and issue regulations applicable to the operations of Mexican insurance and reinsurance companies.
-Such regulations are contained in a Circular Única compiling all applicable regulation issued by the CNSF.
+Such regulations are contained in the Circular Única de Seguros, which compiles all applicable regulation issued by the CNSF.

 Regulation of insurance and reinsurance contracts